jbahamon/ctm-frog/Readme.md

 **Water**: D, DB, B + a/b/c (Standing/Air).

-A standard, slow, projectile.
+A slow projectile that stays on the screen for a while.
 The bubble's movement and final position changes depending on the button pressed.

 **Line Slash**: D, DF, F + a/b/c (Air).

 Frog stops in the air and flies forwards, stabbing the enemy.

 Supers